pypi/warehouse/docs/development/patterns.rst

 - Doesn't introduce a large amount of sub-dependencies.

-All top-level dependencies are included in one or more ``.in`` files, which are then compiled into ``.txt`` files with precise versions and artifact hashses.
+All top-level dependencies are included in one or more ``.in`` files, which are then compiled into ``.txt`` files with precise versions and artifact hashes.

 When adding a new dependency, it's important to add it to the correct ``.in``
 file: